Todd-C-Goldfarb/UASRM/README.md

 ## UASRM

+Date: 3/15/2024
+Contact: tcgoldfarb@gmail.com

-The UASRM (Unet Audio Spectrogram Repair Model) is a personal research exercise in utilizing inpainting machine learning methods for audio repair by Todd Goldfarb (tcgoldfarb@gmail.com).
+The UASRM (Unet Audio Spectrogram Repair Model) is a personal research exercise in utilizing inpainting machine learning methods for audio repair by Todd Goldfarb.

 The idea revolves around the concept of treating an audio as an image (spectrogram format), and then using inpainting techniques commonly used on standard imaging on the spectrogram.